centreon/centreon-documentation/versioned_docs/version-20.10/reporting/widgets.md

 This widget displays the availability of one BA, its SLAs (if available) for the selected reporting period and the current BA level.
-If you select a reporting period for which there is no data, such as \"Current month\" on the first day of the month, the current available level is displayed on the graph.
+If you select a reporting period for which there is no data, such as "Current month" on the first day of the month, the current available level is displayed on the graph.

 ![image](../assets/reporting/guide/mbi-ba-availability-gauge.png)